 Lucille Stewart Beeson Nursing Award - A first year graduate student who will begin the second year of coursework.
-Both recipients are in the top 3-5% of their classes and demonstrate leadership, service, academic excellence, and a Christian witness.
-The recipients are selected by the Dean of the School of Nursing.
-The Student Affairs Committee will submit two names for each award to the Dean for her consideration.
+The recipient is in the top 3-5% of the class and demonstrates leadership, service, academic excellence, and a Christian witness.
+The recipient is selected by the Dean of the School of Nursing based on nominations from faculty members.